marcpre/personal_blog_eleventy/README.md

 20. How to check the quality of an llm as business
 21. Create a multiplayer game with AI
 22. Frame for bootstrapping business on the side (what works and what does not?)
+23. Create a post of example content filters